mskott/mskott.github.io/content/posts/2023/how-i-restore-backups/index.md

     - borgbase
     - linux
 ---
-My recent post about replacing my backup solution with BorgBackup ended with a bit of a cliffhanger...
+My recent post about replacing my backup solution with [BorgBackup](https://www.borgbackup.org) ended with a bit of a cliffhanger...
-I still needed to try and restore some data which had been synced to BorgBase using Vorta.
+I still needed to try and restore some data from backup.

 I decided to test this by imagining the worst case scenario of my main computer, and all its data, being lost completely thus requiring me to restore data using only a fresh Linux machine and my password manager.

-First, I needed to get access to BorgBase again in order to configure access from my "new" Linux machine.
+First, I needed to get access to BorgBase again in order to configure access from the fresh Linux machine.
 Using the credentials stored in my password manager and my phone for 2FA I managed to log in to BorgBase.
 I then needed to generate a new SSH key, using `ssh-keygen`, and add the public key to BorgBase.
 During this I learned an important detail about BorgBase - the SSH key is only used to authenticate the machine to BorgBase and isn't tied to the backup data itself, removing the need to backup the SSH key.